NikolaiT/incolumitas/content/Security/browser-red-pills.md

 ### Other Detection Methods

 Our goal is to detect that a browser is running from within a serverless cloud infrastructure.

+Several fingerprinting sites such as [pixelscan.net](https://pixelscan.net/) and [browserleaks.com](https://browserleaks.com) give rise to new promising ideas.

-There are several other detection methods that come into mind:
+There are several other detection methods that come to mind quickly:

++ See if the browser in the cloud [leaks DNS info](https://browserleaks.com/dns) that is not configured to run through the proxy
++ Check if the browser leaks the real IP address via WebRTC

 ### Implementation Idea